 Purchase applications fell by a seasonally adjusted 1.0 percent for the week ending October 27th.
 This is the second week of application declines, in what could be a possible reaction to the uptick in mortgage rates.
 Refinancing applications declined by 5.0 percent.
 Refi’s are always far more sensitive to slight movements in mortgage rates.
 Purchase applications represent 51.3 percent of all loan activity.

 Claims remain very near historic lows being all the way down to 229.000.
 The devastation in Puerto Rico was expected to increase the overall number, however other areas of the country are countering the increase with an improved labor market and lower claims.

 Next week’s potential market moving reports are:

-· Wednesday October 11th - MBA Mortgage Applications, JOLTS Report
+· Wednesday November 8th - MBA Mortgage Applications

-· Thursday October 12th - First Time Jobless Claims, Producer Price Index
+· Thursday November 9th - First Time Jobless Claims

 As your mortgage and real estate professional, I am happy to assist you with any information you may need regarding mortgage or real estate trends.
 I welcome the opportunity to serve you in any way I possibly can.
 Please feel free to reach me at (707) 455-7070.